Developing an SAC-Based RL Trading Agent

 1. Policy network π_θ(a|s): Gaussian policy with reparameterization trick

-3. Target Q-networks (EMA copies): training stabilization
+3. Target Q-networks (EMA copies): stabilize training

 import torch